-Dr. Richard Reyna — a co-founder of HealthTexas Medical Group, one of the largest health care provider groups in San Antonio — has been on UT Health San Antonio’s faculty since 1989.
-Reyna and several colleagues were so moved by the drowning death of a 4-year-old girl named Harper that they formed a nonprofit called Harper’s Embrace Lifesaver Program, or HELP, to teach people CPR.
-HELP continues to provide no-cost CPR training to the local community in an effort to help others avoid the heartbreak experienced by Harper’s family.
+Dr. Richard Reyna and several colleagues were so moved by the drowning death of a 4-year-old girl named Harper.
+That they formed a nonprofit called Harper’s Embrace Lifesaver Program, or HELP, to teach people CPR.
+Additionally, HELP continues to provide no-cost CPR training to the local community in an effort to help others avoid the heartbreak experienced by Harper’s family.

-Reyna, a San Antonio native, has been president of HealthTexas since the medical group began operating in 1994.
+Dr. Reyna, a San Antonio native, has been president of HealthTexas since the medical group began operating in 1994.
 HealthTexas has grown to 17 clinics in the San Antonio area with 312 employees, including 37 physicians.
-Reyna has been recognized on various lists, including Best Doctors in America, Texas Super Doctors and Best Doctors in San Antonio.
+Various prestigious lists recognized Dr. Reyna and his many efforts.
+It includes Best Doctors in America, Texas Super Doctors and Best Doctors in San Antonio.
 Most recently, he was named among the Top Doctors in America by U.S. News and World Report.

-What would you like to be remembered for as a Health Care Hero?
-I have been a faculty member at UT Health San Antonio medical school since 1989 and have had the privilege of meeting and teaching many young physicians how they can hopefully be better physicians.
+I have been a faculty member at UT Health San Antonio medical school since 1989.
+I also have had the privilege of meeting and teaching many young physicians how they can hopefully be better physicians.

 How Does Your